Azure/terraform-azurerm-caf-enterprise-scale/README.md

 ### Core resources

-The core capability of this module deploys the foundations of the [Cloud Adoption Framework enterprise-scale landing zone architecture][ESLZ-Architecture], with a focus on the central resource hierarchy and governance:
+The core capability of this module deploys the foundations of the [Azure landing zones conceptual architecture][ESLZ-Architecture], with a focus on the central resource hierarchy and governance:

-![Enterprise-scale Core Landing Zones Architecture][TFAES-Overview]
+![Azure landing zones conceptual architecture][TFAES-Overview]

 The following resource types are deployed and managed by this module when using the core capabilities: